AN Easy Blue Mountains Drive- 3 road Trip Itineraries

 Maps and guides for driving and visiting the mountains

-If you don’t have a data plan on your phone, you might like to stop at the visitors’ centre at Glenbrook just as you reach the mountains in Glenbrook to pick up some maps and local information.
+If you don’t have a data plan on your phone, you might like to stop at the visitors’ centre at Glenbrook just as you reach the mountains to pick up some maps and local information.

 This itinerary is focused on capturing those classic Blue Mountains photos without too much time spent walking on trails.
 Of course, ideally, you would spend a weekend in the mountains to allow a Blue Mountains sunrise and sunset, in your shot list but if you are limited to one day let’s make the most of it!